Dedicated to Creating Healthier Communities

 Genetic testing can be a valuable tool, but it’s still emerging, she said.
 “Genetic testing can’t always tell you everything.”
 That’s why other types of screening are vital, she said.

 Each person’s cancer diagnosis is unique, and their treatment plans should reflect their own health history and goals, she said.
-“The team at CHI Franciscan supported my decisions and helped me get the treatment that worked best for me.”
+“The team at Virginia Mason Franciscan Health supported my decisions and helped me get the treatment that worked best for me.”